zesterer/chumsky/README.md

 *Note: Error diagnostic rendering in this example is performed by [Ariadne](https://github.com/zesterer/ariadne)*

-Although chumsky is designed primarily for user-fancing parsers such as compilers, chumsky is just as much at home parsing binary protocols at the networking layer, configuration files, or any other form of complex input validation that you may need.
+Although chumsky is designed primarily for user-facing parsers such as compilers, chumsky is just as much at home parsing binary protocols at the networking layer, configuration files, or any other form of complex input validation that you may need.
 It also has `no_std` support, making it suitable for embedded environments.